suzuki-shunsuke/ansible-docker-ce-centos/README.md

 * docker_centos_version: docker version.
 The default is latest.
 * docker_centos_started: whether docker daemon is started.
 The default is "no".
+* docker_centos_enabled: whether docker daemon is enabled.
+The default is "no".
 * docker_centos_users: users added to docker group.
 The default is "[]".

 Dependencies